soniasltan/Project-3---The-Shelter-People/README.md

 3. Cats page: Displays the cats (name, cage, image, description, adoptable, gender)
 4. Contact Page: Link to theshelterpeople’s instagram at @theshelterpeople_sg + address + map
 5. About page: Explain more about the team behind the website, i.e. GA SEI-32 Group + TheShelterPeople
-6. Sign up page: Sign up
+6. Sign up page: Sign up for new user account
 7. Login Page for:
 a.
 Admin: Login page for admin to edit/add/delete cats.
 Only admin can do so, we don’t want people from outside meddling with the pages and cat list.
 b.
 User: Login to be able to leave a comment.